June 1953 Liechtenstein general election

-General elections were held in Liechtenstein on 14 June 1953.
-The elections were called ahead of schedule after the Patriotic Union members of the Landtag resigned over a dispute regarding the administrative composition of the old age and survivors' insurance office in Liechtenstein.
-The Progressive Citizens' Party won eight of the 15 seats in the Landtag, but remained in coalition with the Patriotic Union.
-Voter turnout was 93.4%, although only male citizens were allowed to vote.
+General elections were held in Liechtenstein on 14 June 1953 to elect the 15 members of the Landtag.
+Early elections were called after the Patriotic Union (VU) members of the Landtag resigned over a dispute regarding the administrative composition of the old age and survivors' insurance (AHV) office in Liechtenstein.
+The Progressive Citizens' Party (FBP) won eight seats and retained its majority, while the VU won seven.
+Voter turnout was 93.4%.